Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Proofs for results on over-parameterized gradient flow

-In this section, we prove Theorem \ref{dynamic h2}.
-The high-level idea is as follows: To show the ESD decreases, it is enough to show that the squared signal tail sorted by the learned eigenvalues at the new time is smaller than that at the old time.
-The key idea is to study how the gradient flow changes the eigenvalues depending on the signal's strength.
-Our analysis reveals that eigenvalues associated with the strong signal coordinates will often grow much faster than those associated with weak ones.
+In this section, we prove \Cref{thm:opgf-esd-endpoint}.
+Before giving the proof, we explain the high-level idea: To show the ESD decreases, it is enough to show that the squared signal tail sorted by the learned eigenvalues at the new time is smaller than that at the old time.
+The key step is to study how the gradient flow changes the eigenvalues depending on the signal's strength.
+Our analysis reveals that under the stated conditions, eigenvalues associated with the strong signal coordinates will often grow much faster than those associated with weak ones.
 Consequently, more of the largest learned eigenvalues correspond to the strong signals.
-This implies that the signal energy is concentrated in the top principal components of the learned kernel, which reduces the signal tail and thus reduces the ESD.
+This implies a reduction of the signal tail sorted by the learned kernel and hence an ESD reduction.

-We first remark that for any $j\in [d]$, due to the same initialization $b_{j, k}=b_0$ for all $k$, one can prove that throughout the time $b_{j,k}$ (for all $k$) have the same value $b_j$.
-Therefore, we can rewrite the over-parameterization as $\theta_j=a_j b_j^D \beta_j $, and consider the following gradient flow